zuddl/opsgin/docs/README.md

 # What is it

+Utility for integrating on-duty `Opsgenie` and `Slack`

+Works in two modes:
-This utility syncs duty users from specific `Opsgenie` schedules with user groups in `Slack`.
+- sync: syncs duty users from specific `Opsgenie` schedules with user groups in `Slack`.

-In addition to the on-call from `Opsgenie`, you can specify additional ones that will also be added to the user group.
+- daemon: calling on-duty in `Slack` channels and sending them notifications in `Opsgenie` via alerts

 ## What is required for work